Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 How to avoid removal of replication slots

-• If replication frequency configured on the subscriber is more than 75 minutes, you can prevent replication slots from being dropped by changing the replication frequency to every 60 minutes, for example.
+• If replication frequency configured on the subscriber is more than 40 hours, you can prevent replication slots from being dropped by changing the replication frequency to less than 40 hours.

 • If using Debezium, set flush.lsn.source to true to ensure that flush_lsn progress is being reported.
 For other subscriber platforms, check for an equivalent setting to make sure it's configured to acknowledge progress on the subscriber.